kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

  2 {:id 2, :title "bar"}}
 ```

-This function will work for the primary note and tag indexes, but we need a slightly different strategy for handling the `:notes-tags` indexes.
-For one thing, these will not be unique indexes, so we will want to have multiple elements in each group.
-For another thing, we are only concerned with the id to id mapping, so we do not need full note or tag objects in these indexes.
-That means that we will want to be able to map over the elements in each group and extract a single property from each one.
+This function works for the primary note and tag indexes, but we need a slightly different strategy for handling the `:notes-tags` indexes.
+First, these are not unique indexes, so each group will contain multiple elements.
+Additionally, these indexes need only sequences of IDs as their values - not full note or tag maps.
+Therefore, we need to map over the elements in each group and extract a single property from each one.
 Consider the following:

 ```clojure
 cljs.user=> (def links [{:note-id 1 :tag-id 2}